jlrickert/zet/docs/154/README.md

-# Query strings are thought to imped indexing of dynamic pages
+# Query strings are thought to impede indexing of dynamic pages

 I ran into an interesting [quote] about the use of query strings in regards to the use of query strings and indexing of dynamic pages.